ricardoom/dominotrono/content/portfolio/notch.md

 ## Project Details:

-I am a principal member of the team, (its just two of us!)
-Below is the work I've done.
+As a co-founder of Notch, My primary responsibilities are handling all of the branding, web and visual design of the company.

 {{< image_wrapper class="portfolio-image-wrapper" >}}